-- B) Carefully insert the meter stick into that clamp. - C) Slide the meter stick into the Pivot Clamp until it gets to about the center of the stick. - D) Release the meter stick and observe its motion.
-Adjust the location of the clamp back and forth until the stick remains relatively horizontal. - E) Once the stick is decently balanced, record the location of the Pivot Clamp.
+B) Place the meter stick on the fulcrum with the clamp right at the pivot point.
+See Figure 5.
+Adjust the location of the clamp back and forth until the stick remains relatively horizontal.

+C) Once the stick is balanced, record the location of the clamp.
 This is the location of the center of mass of the meter stick.
 You will be using the value throughout the lab.

 Notice that, before the clamp was at the center of mass, the stick rotated about the fulcrum.
 That means that there must have been a net torque on the stick.
-The weight of the stick was acting at a distance, r, away from the fulcrum and thus was causing a net torque (i.e. the stick rotated).
+The weight of the stick was acting at a distance, \mathbf{r} , away from the fulcrum and thus was causing a net torque (i.e. the stick rotated).
 Once you placed the clamp right at the center of mass, the weight of the stick was acting at the fulcrum.
-That means that r = 0 and there would not be a torque (i.e. the stick remained horizontal).
+That means that $\mathbf{r} = 0$ and there would not be a torque (i.e. the stick remained horizontal).

-Part 2 - Single Torque

-Leave the clamp at the center of mass of the stick and keep this setup.
+Part 2 - Single Torque Leave the clamp at the center of mass of the stick and keep this setup on the fulcrum.

-- A) While holding the meter stick horizontal, slide a clamp with a swinging hanger to about the 80 cm mark. - B) Release the meter stick.
-Describe what happens and also explain why in terms of what has been discussed so far. - C) While holding the meter stick horizontal, remove the clamp at 80 cm and place it on the other side of the stick at 20 cm. - D) Release the meter stick.
+A) While holding the meter stick horizontal, slide a clamp with a swinging hanger to about the 80 cm mark.

+B) Release the meter stick.
+Describe what happens and also explain why in terms of what has been discussed so far.

+C) While holding the meter stick horizontal, remove the clamp at 80 cm and place it on the other side of the stick at 20 cm.

+D) Release the meter stick.
 Describe what happens and also explain why in terms of what has been discussed so far.